Mihir-2525/2048/README.md

 - Use arrow keys (up, down, left, right) or `W`, `S`, `A`, `D` keys to move tiles.
 - Press `X` key to exit the game.

+## Difficulty Levels

+- **High**: Tiles are mostly 2s with a 10% chance of a 4.
+- **Medium**: Tiles are 2s with an 80% chance, 4s with a 15% chance, and occasionally 8s with a 5% chance.
+- **Low**: Tiles are 2s with a 70% chance, 4s with a 23% chance, and occasionally 8s with a 7% chance.
+- **2048**: Tiles are either 128, 256, or sometimes 512.

 ## Dependencies

 - Python 3.x